tensorflow/tfx/docs/guide/examplegen.md

 ## Developing an ExampleGen Component

-For supported data sources (currently CSV only) the ExampleGen pipeline component is typically very easy to develop and requires little customization, since all of the work is done by the ExampleGen TFX component.
+For supported data sources (currently, CSV files and results of BigQuery queries) the ExampleGen pipeline component is typically very easy to deploy and requires little customization.
 Typical code looks like this:

 ```python
 from tfx.utils.dsl_utils import csv_inputs